EDI-Systems/M5P01_Prokaron/README.md

 ### Prerequisites

 You need **_Cortex-M or Cortex-R or MIPS or MSP430_** microcontroller development kits to run the tests.
-Do not use QEMU simulators because they do not behave correctly in many scenarios.
+This RTOS focuses on value-line MCUs and do not concentrate on high-end MCUs or MPUs.
+Do not use QEMU simulator to test the projects because they do not behave correctly in many scenarios.
 Other platform supports should be simple to implement, however they are not scheduled yet.
-For Cortex-A and other CPUs with a memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)), go [M7M1_MuEukaron](https://github.com/EDI-Systems/M7M1_MuEukaron) Real-Time Multi-Core Microkernel instead; M7M1 supports some Cortex-Ms and Cortex-Rs as well.
+For Cortex-A and other CPUs with a memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)), go [M7M1_MuEukaron](https://github.com/EDI-Systems/M7M1_MuEukaron) _Real-Time Multi-Core Microkernel_ instead; M7M1 supports some Cortex-Ms and Cortex-Rs as well.

 ### Compilation

 The **Keil uVision** or **GNU Makefile** projects for various microcontrollers are available in the **_Project_** folder.
 Refer to the readme files in each folder for specific instructions about how to run them.
 However, keep in mind that some examples may need vendor-specific libraries such as the STM HAL.
+Some additional drivers may be required too.

 ## Running the tests